tanmayshah2705/employee-management-system/README.md

 2. It checks whether the database named in `db.name` already exists.
 3. If not, it creates the database and runs `database/schema.sql` to build the tables and seed them with major Indian states and cities.
-4. On subsequent runs the database exists, so setup is skipped and your data is kept.
+4. On subsequent runs the database exists, so setup is skipped and data is kept.

 ## Adding cities or states

-The database comes pre-seeded with major Indian states and cities, so the Add/Edit forms work right away.
-To add more, use the MySQL CLI:
+To add more cities or states, use the MySQL CLI:

 ```
 mysql -u root -p employees_database